Welcome to Opera Index

-Opera index is one of the major vocal competitions in America.
-Since 1984 we have given awards valued at almost one million dollars to 323 singers.
-This year we plan on giving $42,500 in awards.
+Opera Index is one of the major vocal competitions in America.
+Since 1984 we have given awards valued at over $1 million to 381 singers.
+In 2016 we gave $55,500 in awards to sixteen young singers.

 The auditions for the vocal competition are held in October.
-We award two categories of singers: Those who are on the cusp of a major career receive awards from $2,500 to $10,000 and those who demonstrate a potential for a major career recieve encouragement amounts of $1,000 each.
+We award three categories of singers: Those who are on the cusp of a major career receive awards from $3,000 to $10,000.
+Those who are in the early phase of a promising career receive $2,000 and those who demonstrate a potential for a major career receive encouragement amounts of $1,000 each.

-In early May we have our Spring Lunch where we hear additional Encouragement Winners and, sometimes, a major winner who was unable to attend the gala.
+In early May we have our Spring Lunch where we hear additional Emerging Artist Award winners and Encouragement Winners and, sometimes, a major winner who was unable to attend the gala.
 We honor individuals who have made substantial contributions to Opera Index or have been associated with Opera Index activities and events.